 In this tutorial, we’ll set up

-nginx-proxy and learn how to route traffic to a container running just about any application.
+nginx-proxy and learn how to use Docker and Nginx to route traffic to different containers running just about any application.

 - An Ubuntu/Debian/CentOS server with Docker installed—to get started with that, check out our getting started with Docker tutorial.